-We all have things in our lives that we see but don’t really review or think too much about.
+We all have things in our lives that we do and see but don’t really review or think too much about.
 Like those daily rituals that we casually participate in or those unspoken rules that we nonchalantly abide by – without properly taking pause to question and wonder:

 “Why exactly am I doing this?”